Skip to Main Content

 Physical Address: 4401 Riverside Dr., Richmond, VA 23225

-From I-95 in downtown Richmond, take the VA-195/Downtown Expressway exit, follow signs for US-60/Canal Street and merge onto E. Canal Street, turn left onto S. 9th Street, take the U.S. 60 W/Semmes Avenue ramp and turn right onto US-60 W/Semmes Avenue, turn right onto W. 22nd Street, turn left onto Riverside Drive, and the parking area is on the right.
-This route has tolls; please consult your navigation app of choice for routes without tolls.
+From I-95 in downtown Richmond, take the VA-195/Downtown Expressway exit, follow signs for US-60/Canal St and merge onto E Canal St, turn left onto S 9th St, take the US-60 W/Semmes Ave ramp and turn right onto US-60 W/Semmes Ave, turn right onto W. 22nd St, turn left onto Riverside Dr, and the parking area is on the right.

 Access Requirements: